Prevent roof icicles & water damage with our expert insulation services

 As the ice builds up a dam near the eave, melting water and rainwater will puddle behind the ice dam, and can leak underneath roof shingles and into your home.
 A water spot on your ceiling is a sign of a leaky roof.

 Chipping away at the ice on your roof can cause damage to your shingles.
 The best solution for preventing ice dams and winter roof leaks is to properly air seal and insulate your home.
-These upgrades will pay for themselves in fuel and electricity savings, as well as provide you with a more comfortable, less drafty home.
+These upgrades will pay for themselves fuel and electricity savings, as well as provide you with a more comfortable, less drafty home.

 We offer all the solutions you need to prevent ice damming:

-Attic vents are less necessary in an attic that is properly air sealed, insulated, and has it's ducts taken care of properly; however, the ducts will keep the roof deck very close to the outdoor temperature, since they don't have all the heat (and moisture) to vent out as they did before the home was "fixed."
+Attic vents are less necessary in an attic that is properly air sealed, insulated, and has its ducts taken care of properly; however, the ducts will keep the roof deck very close to the outdoor temperature, since they don’t have all the heat (and moisture) to vent out as they did before the home was “fixed.”

 Air sealing should always be done before adding insulation.
 In addition to preventing ice dams in the winter, attic air sealing can help solve other issues like drafty rooms, uneven temperatures, and high heating or cooling bills.
-Sealing leaks will help your attic insulation perform like it should.
-By insulating without air sealing first, air leaks (such as around can lights, drywall to stud seams, pipe and wire holes, openings around chimneys and duct chases, etc.) that need to be sealed will be buried under a foot or more of insulation.
+Sealing leaks will help your attic insulation perform as it should.
+By insulating without air sealing first, air leaks (such as around can lights, drywall to stud seams, pipe, and wire holes, openings around chimneys and duct chases, etc.) that need to be sealed will be buried under a foot or more of insulation.

 We offer effective air sealing and a wide range of high-performance attic insulation options, including spray foam and blown-in insulation.

 For an effective solution to your ice dam problem, contact the energy specialists at Pipe Works Services, Inc. today to request an inspection and get an estimate to upgrade your home insulation.
-We work in Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset and throughout the state.
+We work in Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and throughout the state.